Organic Pesticides:

 water to the seeds.
 Place in a sprayer and spray the affected plant.

-leaf-eating insects and has a limited effect against most scale and
+any leaf-eating insects and has a limited effect against most

 hard-surfaced pests such as shield bugs.